Nisha318/Nisha318.github.io/_posts/2024-06-14-hacking-kenobi-tryhackme.md

 ![NFS Mount Enumeration](https://notesbynisha.com/assets/images/thm/ctf/kenobi/thm-kenobi-06.png)

+**Question:** What mount can we see?

 **Answer:** `/var` is mountable via NFS.

 ---

 ## Task 3: Gain Initial Access with ProFtpd

+Lets get the version of ProFtpd.
+Use netcat to connect to the machine on the FTP port.

+**Question:**  What is the version?

 From the initial `nmap` scan:

 **Answer:** Version **1.3.5**

+We can use searchsploit to find exploits for a particular software version.

+Searchsploit is basically just a command line search tool for exploit-db.com.

+**Question:**  How many exploits are there for the ProFTPd running?

 I used `searchsploit` to find matching exploits: